 Indeed, 1,810 tonnes of new concrete, equivalent to over 1,200 Ulster Rugby teams, were used on the project, which is located within the Linenhall Conservation Area, while 1,280 doors, equating to three Slieve Donard mountains, were hung.

-Each element of the project was grand in both scale and composition, which required meticulous planning as GRAHAM’s Regional Managing Director – Building, Gary Holmes, explains.
+Each element of the project was grand in both scale and composition, which required meticulous planning as our Regional Managing Director – Building, Gary Holmes, explains.

 “This building was difficult in so many different ways including its height, its shape and the flooring.
 Working within the confines of the existing frame also posed constant challenges,” said Gary.